|NorthWest Family YMCA|

 Personal Growth: Pursues self-development that enhances job performance.
 Demonstrates an openness to change, and seeks opportunities in the change process.
 Accurately assesses personal feelings, strengths and limitations and how they impact relationships.
 Has the functional and technical knowledge and skills required to perform well; uses best practices and demonstrates up-to-date knowledge and skills in technology.

-College credits in Education, Physical Education and/or Sociology desired.
-Previous experience with diverse populations preferred.
+2. Previous experience with diverse populations preferred.

 3.Flexible for school holidays as we have all day care

 • Ability to plan, lead and participate in a range of activities in a variety of outdoor/indoor settings.